Top

 With its stunning architecture and rich cultural heritage that spans many centuries, Sultanahmet is the beating heart of Istanbul and deserves at least one full day.

-Hagia Sofia at sunset
+Hagia Sofia at sunset.
+Istanbul travel guide

 Start your journey at Hagia Sophia, one of Istanbul’s most recognisable landmarks.
 Built as a Greek Orthodox cathedral in 537 AD, this magnificent building was converted to a mosque after being captured by the Ottomans in 1453, marking its place in history as the largest Christian church for nearly 1,000 years.
 In 1934, it was declared a museum by the secularist leader Mustafa Kemal Atatürk then converted back to a mosque in 2020.
 The impressive structure is instantly recognisable by its domes and intricate mosaics and you will marvel at the craftsmanship that went into its construction more than 1,500 years ago including marble columns, and ornate Arabic calligraphy.
 Hagia Sophia looks beautiful at night when it’s lit up so make sure to walk past it if you are in the neighbourhood.